aduros/wasm4/site/docs/reference/functions.md

 ### `diskw (srcPtr, size)`

 Writes up to `size` bytes from the pointer `srcPtr` into persistent storage.

+Any previously saved data on the disk is replaced.

 Returns the number of bytes written, which may be less than `size`.